Skip to content

 List and fit questions are some of the hardest to get a straight answer on.
 Families arrive with a strong transcript and a vague sense of prestige, and the advice they get back is a handful of scattered opinions and no method.

-A BS/MD list is not a college list with medicine added on.
 The filters that decide a regular college list (rank, test band, a balance of reach and safety) are necessary here but nowhere near sufficient.
-Combined-degree programs apply a second layer of structural rules that quietly remove most applicants before anyone reads an essay.
+Combined-degree programs apply a second layer of structural rules that remove most applicants before anyone reads an essay.
 A list built without those rules in view looks reasonable and performs poorly.

-Here is the order that actually works.
+Here is the order that works.

 Before fit, before reach versus likely, screen every program against the rules that disqualify on contact.
 A strong applicant who ignores these spends the cycle applying to programs that were never open to them.